tmarble/avenir/README.md

 ## Development

 The avenir library uses [boot](http://boot-clj.com/) as a build tool.
+For more on boot see [Sean's blog](http://seancorfield.github.io/blog/2016/02/02/boot-new/) and the [boot Wiki](https://github.com/boot-clj/boot/wiki).

 You can get help for all available boot tasks with `boot -h`